Demystifying the concept of personal carbon footprint

 And it is you who have the power to change things around.
 If you think that “you are a drop in the ocean,” remember that without the drops there would be no ocean.
 It's not that the system needs to be changed – we need to change it.
 We need to advocate for more transparency in communicating emissions and more choice in sustainable travel options.

-If you know of a travel agency that should communicate its carbon footprint, or if you’d like to learn more about the model used to calculate emissions, let us know – we’d love to help.
+If you know of a travel agency that should communicate its carbon footprint, or if you’d like to learn more about the model used to calculate emissions, check out our demo

 Original cover photo: Felipe Labate/Unsplash.